 - It’s okay to be little nervous

-- Research The organization
+- Research The organisation

 - Be your most authentic professional self